amirakbarnejad/amirakbarnejad.github.io/Tutorial/tutorial_section8.md

         '''
         return smallchunk
 ```
-Please note that unlike a "checkpoint" the `call_count` argument is related to the `SmallChunkCollector` rather than the `Patient`.
+Please note that unlike a "checkpoint", the `call_count` argument is related to the `SmallChunkCollector` rather than the `Patient`.

 Here is a [sample notebook](http://github.com/amirakbarnejad/PyDmed/tree/master/sample_notebooks/sample_2_setgetcheckpoint.ipynb)
 that combines `call_count`, `set_checkpoint` and `get_checkpoint` to explore each whole-slide-image in a circular path.

-Here are the results (high-quality .eps images provided in [this folder](https://github.com/amirakbarnejad/PyDmed/tree/master/sample_notebooks/Sample_2_Output)):
+Here are the results (high-quality .eps images are provided in [this folder](https://github.com/amirakbarnejad/PyDmed/tree/master/sample_notebooks/Sample_2_Output)):

 ![sample output 0](SetGetCheckpoint/patient_0.png)
 ![sample output 1](SetGetCheckpoint/patient_1.png)